24 November 2023

 15 July 2021

 Nursing student Hollie worked in Children's Accident and Emergency for her final placement.
 Here. she reflects on her experiences on the ward, supporting other students, and plans for her future career as a registered nurse.

-Your final year of nursing comes with a lot more responsibility.
+Your final year of Child Nursing comes with a lot more responsibility.
 You are expected to know how to care for your patients with minimal guidance but still with support.
 I was extremely nervous to start my final management placement of 3rd year especially as I was placed in paediatric Accident and Emergency.